De-Feedback V1

 How do I activate, and what is the license tied to?

 The license ties itself to your machine, combining certain hardware identifiers that are most likely to remain permanent over time.
 Before opening your DAW to activate the plugin, first make sure that you don't have any extra or temporary harddrives or other network devices or cards connected to the computer that are not a permanent part of the machine.
-Establish an internet connection, then open the DAW and activate the plugin by opening the UI window and clicking on Show Menu and then License Management.
+Establish an internet connection, then open the DAW and activate the plugin by opening the UI window and clicking on Options and then License Management.
 In VST Host specifically, click the "plugin edit" dial icon next to the blue info icon inside of the plugin instance box to open the UI window.
 Enter your credentials and click Activate.
 If any additional non-permanent hardware elements accidentally get included in the fingerprint for your machine license, this could cause problems for transfers/reactivations in the future if these hardware items come and go.
 We do not recommend running this plugin on virtual machines or copies of operating systems running on external portable drives, because their identifiers often shift over time.
 Before updating or reinstalling the OS or sending the computer in for physical repairs, deactivate the current license on the machine so that it can be successfully reactivated again at a later point.
-To deactivate, click Deactivate twice within one second.
-The license exists on your machine separately from the plugin and any DAW that you run, but can only be managed through the plugin UI.
+The license exists on your machine separately from the plugin/DAW, but can only be managed through the plugin UI.
 A lost or damaged machine generally means a permanently lost license, so be careful!

 How many times can I transfer the license to another machine?